TOURNAMENT RULES / GUIDELINES

 STANDARD GAME TIMES / START OF PLAY / GAME GUARANTEE

-- 60 minutes (championship game is 70 minutes)
+• 60 minutes (Championship Game is 70 minutes)

-- Some events may have longer or shorter game times so please the check the specific event website/page or director before the start of play
+• Some events may have longer or shorter game times so please the check the specific event website/page or director before the start of play

-- 3GG we may use pool play followed by double elimination, or our new 3gg bracket with Gold Bracket / Silver for 0-2 and some 1-2 teams.
+• 3GG we may use pool play followed by double elimination, or our new 3gg bracket with Gold Bracket / Silver for 0-2 and some 1-2 teams.
 We may rarely also use play 2 pool play + single elimination - depending on time constraints.

-- The Tournament Director reserves the right to modify game times, playing locations, or tournament structure due to field conditions, time constraints, safety issues, team count, or inclement weather
+• The Tournament Director reserves the right to modify game times, playing locations, or tournament structure due to field conditions, time constraints, safety issues, team count, or inclement weather

 STALLING (NEVER ALLOWED)

-- Once the umpire physically starts the clock or verbally announces the clock has started, the home team must take the field within two minutes and the visiting team must be ready to bat once the pitcher is ready to throw the first pitch.
+• Once the umpire physically starts the clock or verbally announces the clock has started, the home team must take the field within two minutes and the visiting team must be ready to bat once the pitcher is ready to throw the first pitch.
 Any team caught delaying the start of the game for any reason, will be docked in the following way: (1) run will be docked against the team delaying the start of the game after the end of the 3rd minute, an additional run will be docked against the team delaying the start of the game after the 4th minute, and a forfeit will be called against the team delaying the start of the game after the 5th minute.
 Also, any team not having at least 8 players to start the game (once the clock starts or once the umpire verbally announces the clock has started) will be forced to forfeit the game.
 NCS, our directors, and our officials appreciate your help in helping us keep the games on time so we can provide our players with the best possible playing experience.

 MOUND VISITS

-- There will be a maximum of one mound visit per inning and two mound visits per game.
+• There will be a maximum of one mound visit per inning and two mound visits per game.

 REGULATION GAME

-- Shall consist of seven innings, or the end of the time limit, or the end of the innings advertised.
+• Shall consist of seven innings, or the end of the time limit, or the end of the innings advertised.

-- When a lower-level team plays a higher ranked team the homerun rule will be leveled
+• When a lower-level team plays a higher ranked team, the home run rule will be leveled

-- We do not allow teams that are two or more divisions higher to play any of our E or REC teams
+• We do not allow teams that are two or more divisions higher to play any of our E or REC teams

-· DETAILS:
+DETAILS:

 TEAM JUMPING

-- Men can only play on (1) Men’s team (Open, D or E) and (1) Coed team (Open, D or E) but can also play in the 40’s division as well.
+• Men can only play on (1) Men’s team (Open, D, or E) and (1) Coed team (Open, D, or E) but can also play in the 40’s division, as well.
 Men cannot play in the women’s division.

-- Women can only play on (1) Women’s team and (1) Coed team (Open, D or E).
+• Women can only play on (1) Women’s team (Open, D, or E) and (1) Coed team (Open, D, or E) but can also play in the 40's division, as well.
 Women cannot play in the men's division.

-- 40 & Over Players can only play on one 40's team not AAA and Major etc.
+• 40 & Over Players can only play on one 40's team not AAA and Major etc.

 *** Players caught jumping teams will be ejected from the tournament, the game will be forfeited, and the team in question may also be kicked out of tournament! ***